pts/movemetafs/README.txt

       on the carrier filesystem), or if it is desired to change the principal name of a tagged file with multiple hard links.
 Read more in ``Principal name''.
+   -- When a symlink `meta/adm/fixrename:<toq>' is attempted to be created
+      pointing to `<from>', it is eqivalent to moving <from> to <toq> in the database.
+This can be used for notification after the actual rename() has happened.
+Example:
+      symlink("/foo/bar","meta/adm/fixrename:other:sa:sfile") is equivalent
+      to rename("meta/root/foo/bar","meta/root/other/a/file").
+Please note
+      that in <toq> slashes are must be escaped as `:s', and colons must be escaped as `::'.
+Upon success, `No such file or directory' is returned.
+   -- When a symlink `meta/adm/tolinkcache:<toq>' is attempted to be
+      created pointing to `<from>', the entry (principal=<from>, link=<toq>) is added to the in-memory hard link cache.
+This can be used for notification after the actual link() has happened.
+Example: symlink("/foo/bar","meta/adm/fixrename:other:sa:sfile") is equivalent
+      to link("meta/root/foo/bar","meta/root/other/a/file").
+Please note
+      that in <toq> slashes are must be escaped as `:s', and colons must be escaped as `::'.
+Upon success, `No such file or directory' is returned.
+   -- When a folder `meta/adm/fixunlink:<dev>,<ino>,<nlink>:<toq>' is
+      attempted to be created, the file named <toq> (but no other hard links) having <dev>, <ino> and <nlink> is removed from the database.
+      This can be used for notification after the actual unlink() has happened.
+Example: mkdir("meta/adm/fixunlink:other:sa:sfile") is
+      equivalent to link("meta/root/other/a/file").
+Please note that in
+      <toq> slashes are must be escaped as `:s', and colons must be escaped
+      as `::'.
+Upon success, `No such file or directory' is returned.
    -- The folder `meta/adm/fixunlink' appears to be empty.
 If a file
       is moved here from `meta/root', all metadata movemetafs knows about the file and its hard links (including tags, description and principal)